 A Universalist’s Response to “Exposing Universalism” by James B. De Young

 Is there hope for our loved ones who lived and died in their lost condition without receiving Christ?
 Nearly all Christians have been taught that the moment one’s heart stops beating all hope of salvation is forever lost and this has caused torment and despair in the hearts of many whose loved ones died before saying the sinner’s prayer.
 Dante’s famous 14th century fiction novel “The Divine Comedy” graphically describing his medieval version of hell, had a great impact upon the Christian mindset which prevails to this very day.
 In his novel he said that over the gate leading into hell appears the words, “Lasciate ogne speranza, voi ch’inatre,” which means “Abandon all hope, ye who enter here.”

 If Dante is right, unless we are so self-centered and calloused that we are beyond feeling, we who have loved ones who died outside of Christ would have much grounds for continuing anguish and despair.
-Also, everything we have seen in the previous sessions concerning the final restoration of all would be impossible, since the vast majority of mankind either didn’t hear the gospel or else they failed to respond to it before taking their last breath.
+Also, everything we have seen in the previous chapters concerning the final restoration of all would be impossible, since the vast majority of mankind either didn’t hear the gospel or else failed to respond to it before taking their last breath.
 But does the Bible actually teach us that all hope of salvation forever ceases at death, or is this merely a deeply ingrained theological presupposition handed down to us from the days of Saint Augustine?